Commanders–Cowboys rivalry: 2020s

 October 25, 2020, FedExField: This was Washington's first win against Dallas since October 2018.
 The most notable play of the game came in the third quarter when Washington linebacker Jon Bostic made a dirty hit on Andy Dalton (who was starting for Dak Prescott, who was on injured reserve for the season) as he was sliding, causing Dalton to exit the game due to a head injury.
 Jon Bostic was immediately ejected from the game and later fined.
 The result of the violent blow to the head would keep Andy Dalton sidelined for three consecutive weeks.

 November 26, 2020, AT&T Stadium: For the 10th time, Washington came to Dallas to play the Cowboys on Thanksgiving.
 Both teams entered this game with matching 3–7 records, but with a chance to take the lead in the NFC East.
 This time, Washington came out with the victory, 41–16, with rookie Antonio Gibson rushing for 115 yards and 3 touchdowns and Montez Sweat picking off Andy Dalton for a pick 6 to seal the win and sweep Dallas for the first time since 2012.
 The win moved Washington to 4–7 in first place in the NFC East.
-This was Washington's second win in ten Thanksgiving day matchups with Dallas.
+This was Washington's second win in ten Thanksgiving Day matchups with Dallas.

-December 12, 2021, FedexField: Due to widely reported poor conditions of FedExField, the Cowboys brought their own sideline hot seat benches that included the Cowboys’ logo and team tame.
+December 12, 2021, FedExField: Due to widely reported poor conditions of FedExField, the Cowboys brought their own sideline hot seat benches that included the Cowboys’ logo and team name.
 Following the game, when questioned by reporters about the Cowboys' actions, Washington Head Coach Ron Rivera responded by saying, “That’s all the gamesmanship that goes with it.
 It’s part of the mind games people like to play.”
 When questioned if he wasn't bringing Washington's own benches to Dallas, Rivera responded, "I didn't say that."
-For the game, a strong Cowboys defensive effort held on to win 27-20.
+For the game, a strong Cowboys defensive effort held on to win 27–20.